w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 12. What temporary identifiers do the features in this specification create or expose to the web?

-This specification does not create any temporary identifier beyond what is created by [Web Authentication].
+None.

 ## 13. How does this specification distinguish between behavior in first-party and third-party contexts?

 This feature mostly inherits the behavior from [Web Authentication], with the following exceptions:

-- When a Relying Party is embedded in a cross-origin iframe that has [delegated permission], that Relying Party is able to register an SPC-enabled `PublicKeyCredential` for itself.
+- Web Authentication Level 2 does not allow credential creation in a cross-origin iframe; Secure Payment Confirmation does (with delegated permission and user activation).
+Discussions about whether Web Authentication Level 3 should allow credential creation in a cross-origin iframe are ongoing.
-- A SPC-enabled `PublicKeyCredential` can be exercised in any context where Payment Request API is allowed, i.e. a first-party secure context, or a third-party secure context with [delegated permission] from the top-level context.
+- A SPC-enabled `PublicKeyCredential` can be exercised in any context where Payment Request API is allowed, i.e. a first-party secure context, or a third-party secure context with [delegated permission] from the top-level context and user activation.

 [delegated permission]: https://w3c.github.io/payment-request/#permissions-policy

 ## 14. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

-This feature behaves identically regardless of Private Browsing or "incognito" mode.
-This is identical to [Web Authentication].
+Secure Payment Confirmation relies on [Web Authentication], which behaves identically regardless of Private Browsing or "incognito" mode.

 ## 15. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?